megantillman/fake_spectra_mod/README.md

 Slightly modified branch of the fake_spectra code: https://github.com/sbird/fake_spectra

-This is a frozen version of the code that was used in the following publications:
+This is a version of the code that was used in the following publications:

   (1) https://ui.adsabs.harvard.edu/abs/2024arXiv241005383T/abstract